 Sramana Mitra: Radhika, let’s introduce our audience to yourself.
 Tell us a little bit about you and how you got to Emcien.

 We had an exit where we sold it to Swissair.
 It was March of 2001.
-It was very funny.
 After the exit happened, one of the investors called me and said, “How did you know?”
 Because you know what happened in 2001, right?
 To me, that is a story of humility.
 It’s a story of humility because I think luck has so much to do with entrepreneurship.
 It’s something I tell myself every day.
 I always tell my team, “If you go home and pray for one thing today, pray that God make the timing right and guide you to the right timing.”
 The way things unfolded was completely beyond me.
 It just happened.

-The manufacturing sector came to us saying, “We’ve got data around products and we make these highly complex products – industrial manufacturing.
+The manufacturing sector had come to us saying, “We’ve got data around products and we make these highly complex products – industrial manufacturing.
 We don’t know how to analyze the data and really figure out what customers are buying so we can optimize our supply chain.”
 Today, we know this to be Big Data.
 We ended up working on this problem.
 That started Emcien.
 When I got dragged into it I thought, “This is great.
 We’re going to change manufacturing.”
 I’m very passionate about trying to change manufacturing, which is really a tall order because manufacturing doesn’t want to change.
 It’s another story altogether.